|

 Indonesian: Cecak tembok

-gecko is common in many areas.
-First I thought this gecko is a Four-clawed Gecko.
-After I
+This gecko is common in many areas.
+First I thought

 Based on its tail which is serrated along the edge I think it is